oldtrinket/pdfsummarizer/README.md

     `pip install pypdf2==1.26.0.`

 If you receive a "RateLimitError" from the OpenAI API, it means you have exceeded your current quota.
-Check your plan and billing details, or wait until your quota
+Check your plan and billing details, or wait until your quota resets.